-ambient autonomous interfaces and the invisible future of design
+ambient autonomous interfaces

 The original intent of technology was to augment human intellect.
 Artificial intelligence represents one of the biggest leaps forward in this regard.
 However, as technology becomes more human, what will augment technology?